ipashchenko/frb_old/README.md

 - ``dm_min`` - minimal value of DM window to search [cm^3 / pc].

 - ``dm_max`` - maximum value of DM window to search [cm^3 / pc].

+- ``batchsize`` - size of image in t-direction, that will be searched for candidates in batches.
+Default: 100000

 - ``d_t`` - width of feature [s] in (t, DM)-space along t-axis to treat it as candidate.
 Default: 0.005